-Annual rainfall measured at Cape Naturalist was slightly above average to end October 2022.
-The Dunsborough area experienced below average to mean maximum and minimum temperatures during October, with rainfall close to the October average.
-Key measurements during the survey period are summarised in Table 1.
+Annual rainfall measured at Cape Naturalist was above average during calendar year 2022.
+A prominent summer drought is evident, with below average to mean maximum and minimum temperatures during the summer period.
+Key meteorological measurements during the survey period are summarised in Table 1 (over the page).